|

 cretins of Dumbfuckistan.
 And

-then we followed our own suicidal
+then we followed our own

 advice,

-while they watched and laughed.
-If you don’t
+watched and laughed.

 think that the intelligentsia of